 My sister Marissa died in late 2009.
 She was my best friend and we were very close.
 I am not over it, but writing helps.
 I don’t think I’ll ever really be “over it.”
 I’m not sure I want to be.
 I wish she could have read my manuscripts.
 She would have liked Pairs.

 I am a Christian.
-I am trying to read the Bible in a year.
+I lead the children’s department at my church.
+I’m trying to read the Bible in a year.
 Thanks to the YouVersion app, it’s going pretty well.
-I’ve read it through once before, but it was years ago, when I worked in radio.
+I’ve read it through about seven times now.

 I like letterboxing.
 I like getting pedicures.
 I like Broadway musicals.
 I like writing, ha ha.